 Most campus buildings and facilities are accessible to members of the campus community, patients and visitors during normal business hours, Monday through Friday.
-Access to buildings after hours by faculty, staff or students is available only with the proper ID badge.
+Access to buildings after hours by faculty, staff or students is available only with an ID badge.
 Many UT buildings are equipped with badge readers for increased access control.
-Access control programming is managed by the UT Police Security Risk Operations team.
-For questions about badge access at MD Anderson, call at 713-792-8690, or email badgeaccess@mdanderson.org.
-For questions about badge access at UTHealth, call 713-500-UTID or badgeaccess@uth.tmc.edu.
+Access control programming is managed by the UT Police Risk Protection Operations team.
+For questions about badge access at MD Anderson, call 713-792-8690, or email badgeaccess@mdanderson. org.
+For questions about badge access at UTHealth, call 713-500-UTID or badgeaccess@uth.tmc. edu.